Menu

 The Crisis Hiding in Plain Sight

 Antibiotics are among the most important discoveries in the history of medicine.
-Since the introduction of penicillin in the 1940s, they have saved hundreds of millions of lives by treating bacterial infections that were once routinely fatal.
-But decades of overuse and misuse have created a growing crisis: antibiotic resistance, where bacteria evolve to survive the drugs designed to kill them.
+Since the introduction of penicillin in the 1940s, they have saved hundreds of millions of lives by treating bacterial infections that were once routinely fatal — pneumonia, sepsis, meningitis, and infected wounds that used to kill otherwise healthy people.
+But decades of overuse and misuse have created a growing crisis: antibiotic resistance, where bacteria evolve to survive the very drugs designed to kill them.

 The Centers for Disease Control and Prevention (CDC) has declared antibiotic resistance one of the most urgent public health threats facing the world today.
 In the United States alone, antibiotic-resistant bacteria cause more than 2.8 million infections and 35,000 deaths each year.
-Globally, the World Health Organization (WHO) estimates that antimicrobial resistance contributes to nearly five million deaths annually.
+Globally, the World Health Organization (WHO) estimates that antimicrobial resistance contributes to nearly five million deaths annually — a number projected to climb if current trends continue.

 At Zimmer Medical Group, we take antibiotic stewardship seriously.
-When we decline to prescribe antibiotics for a viral infection, it is not because we doubt your symptoms.
-It is because we are trying to protect you and everyone around you from a future where antibiotics no longer work.
+When we decline to prescribe antibiotics for a viral infection, it is not because we doubt your symptoms or want you to suffer.
+It is because we are trying to protect you — and everyone around you — from a future where a routine infection can no longer be cured.
+This guide explains how resistance develops, when antibiotics genuinely help, how to feel better when they will not, and the practical steps every patient can take to be part of the solution.

 How Antibiotic Resistance Develops